-- ongoing harvesting of underspend within divisions as part of Mini-Budget process - reshaping the workforce - renewed emphasis on grant applications to support and enhance core business - · business improvement focus, including service/operational reviews, and - asset rationalisation.
+- ongoing harvesting of underspend within divisions as part of Mini-Budget process - reshaping the workforce - renewed emphasis on grant applications to support and enhance core business - business improvement focus, including service/operational reviews, and - asset rationalisation.

-Whilst this process has achieved additional capital expenditure, it has not enabled Council to move to a surplus operating position, and would not have provided the long term efficiencies needed to enable financial sustainability.
-Council will continue to increase its funds available for capital works, however without the proposed changes the consumption of assets (depreciation) would have continued to outstrip the funding available for renewal, with the gap being about \$21.0 million annually as shown by the Baseline Operating Result below.
+Whilst this process has achieved additional capital expenditure, it has not enabled Council to move to a surplus operating position, and will not provide the long term efficiencies needed to enable financial sustainability.
+Council will continue to increase its funds available for capital works, however the consumption of assets (depreciation) continues to outstrip the funding available for renewal, with the gap being about \$21.0 million annually.